zostay/FormValidator-Tiny/README.md

         ($valid, $message) = $code->($value, \%fields);

-    The subroutine will be passed a two values.
+    The subroutine will be passed two values.
 The first is the input to test (which will also be set in the localalized copy of `$_`).
 This second value passed is rest of the input as processing currently stands.

-    The return value must be a two element list.
+    The return value must be a two elements list.

     1. The first value returned is a boolean indicating whether the validation has passed.
 A true value (like 1) means validation passes and there's no error.
 A